AlexKumar19/fastpages-APCSP/_posts/2023-04-30-AP_computers_networks.md

 > Watch both Daily videos for 4.2

 - Complete the network activity, summarize your understanding of fault tolerance.
+Fault tolerance is a process that lets an OS respond to failure in the hardware or software.
+So the system won’t break down completely due to an error or failure.

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...